Skip to content

 Indications of the Temple of Apollo portico foundations in the thermal pool

-The heavenly water is a warm and clear blue.
-The mineral content makes the water thick and soft, while the dissolved carbon dioxide forms little bubbles all over your skin.
+The heavenly water is warm and clear blue.
+The mineral content makes the water thick and soft, while the dissolved carbon dioxide forms little bubbles all over one’s skin.
+It is these same minerals that produced the White Cliffs of Pamukkale over centuries of slow crystal growth.
 I went swimming after climbing through the dusty and rather dispersed ruins of the city of Hierapolis.
 The soothing water was a wonderful treat!

 bathers in the Hierapolis hot spring, Pamukkale